North Korea fires ICBM as South Korea, Japan leaders meet at NATO | Law-Order

 North Korea fires ICBM as South Korea, Japan leaders meet at NATO

-The ICBM flew for 74 minutes to an altitude of 6,000 km (3,728 miles) and range of 1,000 km, Japan's chief cabinet secretary Hirokazu Matsuno said, in what would be the longest ever flight time for a North Korean missile.
-Japan's Coast Guard had predicted the missile would fall about 550 km (340 miles) east of the Korean peninsula.
+Kishida said the launch threatened peace and stability in the region and beyond, and required closer cooperation between the two neighbours and with the United States.
+Yoon, at an earlier meeting with Japan, Australia and New Zealand, said: "We cannot condone these provocations, and we must respond to North Korea's reckless actions through strong responses and solidarity of the international community."

+The top military generals of the United States, Japan and South Korea gathered for a rare trilateral meeting in Hawaii just before the missile launch.
+Japan said the missile landed in the sea east of the Korean peninsula and about 250 km (155 miles) west of northern Japan's Okushiri island.

-In April, North Korea test fired its first ever solid-fuel ICBM, one of around a dozen missile tests this year.
-Analysts believe the North's ICBMs can fly far enough to strike targets anywhere in the United States, and the country likely has developed nuclear warheads that can fit on rockets.
-"It could be a second test of the solid-fuel Hwasong-18 ICBM, building on the results of its first launch," said Kim Dong-yup, a professor at the University of North Korean Studies in Seoul.
+In April, North Korea test fired its first ever solid-fuel ICBM, one of around a dozen missile tests this year and Kim Dong-yup, a professor at the University of North Korean Studies in Seoul, said the latest launch could have been a second test of the solid-fuel Hwasong-18 ICBM.
+Analysts believe the North's ICBMs can fly far enough to strike targets anywhere in the United States, and that the nuclear-armed country likely has developed nuclear warheads that can fit on its missiles.

 Yang Uk, a fellow at the Asan Institute for Policy Studies, said the latest test could be part of the North's efforts to save face and retake the initiative after a failed launch of its first-ever spy satellite in May.
 Pyongyang's accusations of U.S. airspace breaches this week, which Washington and Seoul dismissed as groundless, were likely to build justification for the launch, Yang said.